 Related Article: Canning Chili

 Choosing the Right Pork Cut

 The best cut of pork for pulled pork is the pork butt, also known as the Boston butt.
 Despite its name, this cut actually comes from the upper shoulder of the pig and is well-marbled with fat, which makes it perfect for slow-cooking and shredding.
 When selecting your pork butt, look for one that is well-trimmed with a good amount of fat still intact.
 This will ensure that your pulled pork is juicy and flavorful.

 Before you start canning pulled pork, you need to prepare the pork.
 This involves cooking the pork, shredding it, and seasoning it.
 Here’s how to do it:

 The first step is to cook the pork.
 I put mine on the rack in my electric turkey roasting pan (fat side up).
 I didn’t add any water or spices to it.
 You need to cook the pork until the internal temperature when measured with a meat thermometer is 170 degrees F. I cooked it at 300 degrees, and it took approximately 6 hours for my 16 pounds of pork to cook completely.

 You can cook it in a variety of ways, but braising it in a crock pot is another popular method.
 To do this, place the pork in the crock pot and add enough liquid to cover it.
 You can use water, broth or added flavor.
 Cook the pork on low for 8-10 hours or on high for 4-6 hours.

 New to pressure canning and want to watch me prepare this recipe?
 This video shows you complete instructions for canning pulled pork.

-To the pork I added about:
+To the season the shredded pork I added:

 - 4 c. ketchup